 offers the company financial protection for the theft of property, money or securities from employee dishonesty or fraud.

 Companies with inadequate controls are often the target of sophisticated criminal networks and disgruntled employees.
 Crime insurance can offer valuable protection against damaging criminal behaviour.
 Employee theft is the standard cover offered under crime insurance.
 However, some insurers have expanded this section to include insurance cover for social engineering fraud.

-What additional covers are available?
+What additional management liability insurance covers are available?

 can protect your business against first and third-party losses arising from security and privacy breaches.